digideskio/support-tools/mdb-wt/tour.md

 but the net effect is a single page header.)
 Important fields are:

 * number of entries on the page.
 Each entry is a key or a value.
-* page type identifying this page as a leaf btree node in a row store.
+* page type identifying this page as a leaf btree node in a record store.
 * a checksum to detect file corruption.

 This is followed by a sequence of key/value pairs, sorted by